-Easily the favourite from our Cuilleron adventures, this is a complete wine with teasing oak and smooth body with not an edge in sight.
+Easily the favourite from our Cuilleron adventures, this is a complete wine with teasing oak sensations and a supple, smooth body with not an edge in sight.

 This champion wine-maker of the Rhone produces some of the most exclusive wines in the region.
 Cuilleron knows exactly what each plot is able to yield in terms of quality, style and character and in that regard is a master of all of the vines he tends.
 This wine is made from the best selection of vines on the hills next to the most famed sites in the Rhone, and they are a selection found only on shallow, granitic soils in the Chavanay sub-zone.
 This base provides a superb platform for the grapes to ripen with minimal intervention from the vineyard team, who, in truth, only fertilise when necessary with organic fertilisers and don't even spray with insecticides.
 The result is this wonderfully complex, rich and pure varietal wine that is then treated like royalty (in the positive sense) and though it has a relatively short maceration of 2 weeks, it is aged in barriques for 8 months, providing the wine with structure, elegance, character and a lick of oak.
 A very special wine.